mazam5/TrainSeatFinderFlutterApp/README.md

 ## Description

 This is a simple hybrid application that is developed using Flutter Framework.
-This app allows users to find the seat on a train bogey based on their ticket number.
+This app allows users to find the seat location and berth type on a train bogey based on their seat number.

 ## Demo